strata-mvc/strata/README.md

 ### Why

 Wordpress is a fantastic blog engine and is more and more used as a full fledged CMS.
-When building more complex websites or applications, one may find that you can't quite cleanly separate the business logic from the templating engine.
+When building more complex websites or applications, one may find that you can’t quite cleanly separate the business logic from the templating engine.

 ### What it does